ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

 1. Go to [github.com](https://github.com/) and either log in or create a new account if you do not have one.

-2. Create a New Project on Github.
+2. Create a New Project on GitHub.

      *During CORE's closed alpha, you must set the project to Private to maintain the Non-Disclosure Agreement.*